The basic concept of how air purifiers work is quite simple. We start with the need for every household to have a high indoor air quality.

 Air ionizers aren’t mechanical filters; they catch air pollutants based on their electric charge.
 Some pollutants are positively charged (positive ions), some are negatively charged (negative ions), and most of them aren’t charges at all.

-At the same time, positively charged pollutants (in the electric field) are directed toward negatively charged metal plate, and visa versa.
+Simultaneously, positively charged pollutants (in the electric field) are directed toward negatively charged metal plates, and vice versa.

 This is a very quick and effective way to:

 - Electrically charge all neutral pollutants (create ions).

 - Attract created (and existing) ions to a charged metal plate.

 The pollutants will be captured by the electric field leaving only the clean air through.
 The whole process of how an air ionizer filter works might sound complex, but it’s practically-speaking quite straight-forward.
 The only problem is that air ionizers don’t have a big airflow-capacity.